7.31.24 — Facing Catastrophe

 Now that weaving has become an assertion of women’s work as fine art, she leads straight to what must surely pass for just that.
 It might be a self-portrait, only larger than life, or an empty dress.
 At a time, too, when glass and ceramics have attained dignity as art and design, she gives the media a history in stained glass.
 Steel tracery outlines an image, while gallery light passes through like sunlight.
 Virginia Overton's Untitled (Suspended Beam) (Socrates Sculpture Park, 2018)

-At least it seems to do so, in a show called “The Wind Keeps Time,” where first impressions may soon be gone with the wind.
+In a show called “The Wind Keeps Time,” first impressions may soon be gone with the wind.
 Wilson has a reputation as a mixed-media artist, and the show includes video as well, but she is still a painter with a trust in imagery.
 I first encountered her in summer group shows in 2013, with an entire catalog, as I wrote then, of painting, architecture, and remembered pleasures.
 She executed it, though, in tapestry, or so I think, but it simulated bricks, grillwork, decorative reliefs, and graffiti.
 Here what looks like something else entirely is most likely a print or acrylic.
 Only a true painter would see its potential for imagery and light.

 That portrait stands face front at the center of the back wall, at the gallery’s second, shared space up the block from its first.
 The rest fills the room in front of it, largely apart from the walls.
-If that suggests a chapel dedicated to the artist herself or to women, that includes the simulated stained glass.
+If that suggests a chapel dedicated to the artist herself or to women, it includes simulated stained glass.
 It frames a girl’s image as well, the silhouette of a dancer in sunlight.
 It might almost be a magazine clipping—and the entire show a kind of collage.
-Wilson can make pretentious claims, but as free play.
+Wilson can make pretentious claims into free play.

 Virginia Overton, too, takes materials off the wall as something tangible and a place to play.
 Her 2016 terrace sculpture for the new Whitney Museum gave it a reflecting pool or perhaps a real one.
 Her 2018 summer sculpture in Socrates Sculpture Park in Queens turned brown steel into a swing.
 She also parked the very symbol of American freedom out front.
 Did that mean a car?
 She may not have taken one to the principal space for Wilson’s gallery, but then Tribeca parking is a nightmare.